bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

     5. Revising Requirements & UML design related to User-Lecture interactions
     6. Writing System Manual for Mobile.
     7. Learning flutter, flutter testing.

+- **Koray Tekin:**
+    1. Requirements and Diagrams revision and replacement of chat with forum
+    2. Updating the group issue template
+    3. Creating personal wiki page as a new member
+    4. Implementing the functionality for the LoginForm for the web application
+    5. Doing research on technologies needed to use on front-end development(mainly react)
+    6. Documenting front-end meeting notes
+    7. Reviewing related issues and mentioned PR's of front-end team members'
+    8. Providing methods for establishing back-end connection
+    9. Setting up the LoginForm's back-end connection
+    10. Adding Form Validation for LoginForm
+    11. Implementing navigation items from LoginForm(namely via forgot password redirector and login button)
+    12. Implementing the Unit Tests related to the LoginForm

 - **Bahrican Yeşil:**
     1. Building the main structure of the Flutter project